Dining rooms, menus, approaches to cooking, and even service styles all span geographies and cultures.

 3. Cast Iron Pans, Baskets, Buckets

-Mismatched plates, the occasional cast iron pan, hipster Mason jars, and free-form slabs of wood for the shared meat and cheese board work for cultivating plating interest.
+Mismatched plates, the occasional cast iron pan, Mason jars, and free-form slabs of wood for the shared meat and cheese board work for cultivating plating interest.

 The need for restraint must be muscled.
 Too much variety and the table looks more like a yard sale than a dining experience.
 Cornbread for the table looks great in a black pan tucked with honey butter under a blue stripe kitchen towel.
 A paper cone filled with popcorn crayfish is novel.